 What Causes POTS?

-There is no concrete evidence of any one cause of POTS, but doctors have found several possible triggers for the syndrome.
+There is no concrete evidence of any one cause of POTS, but providers have found several possible triggers for the syndrome.
 In some cases, POTS is related to pregnancy or bed rest, while in others, it’s triggered by an illness or trauma.
 Sometimes, there’s no clear cause at all.

 What Are the Symptoms of POTS?